manoelhc/MannyCMS/README.md

 ## Roadmap

-- [ ] Create a new CRM project
+- [X] Create a new CRM project
-- [ ] Create the skeleton of the project in a extendable way
+- [X] Create the skeleton of the project in an extendable way
-- [ ] Support Container Image
+- [X] Support Container Image

 ## Install Requirements